actions/runner/docs/contribute.md

 ./config.(sh/cmd) # configure your custom runner
 ```

 You will need your the name of your repository and a runner registration token.
-You can find both at `https://github.com/{your-repo}/settings/actions/runners/new`
+Check [Quickstart](##Quickstart:-Run-a-job-from-a-real-repository) if you don't know how to get this token.

 These can also be passed down as arguments to `config.(sh/cmd)`:
 ```bash